Victims Feel Slighted By Oklahoma Bombing Fund

 "Although it's been ... almost 18 years, it feels like yesterday to me, because I'm still stuck in the same spot," says Falesha Joyner, who was 23 years old the day Timothy McVeigh detonated a fuel oil and fertilizer bomb.
-She was filling out paperwork with her family at the Social Security office filling out paperwork.
-The blast killed her mom, a niece and a nephew.
+She was filling out paperwork with her family at the Social Security office when the blast went off, killing her mother, a niece and a nephew.
 It also shattered her head, leaving her without an ear.
 The right side of her body is partially paralyzed.

-JOYNER: I didn't deserve to go through this, but I have to suffer the consequences of somebody else's doing.
-And I'm doing that, but can I get some help along the way?
-I was told the funds were depleted.
-That's the exact words.
+"I didn't deserve to go through this, but I have to suffer the consequences of somebody else's doing," Joyner says.
+"And I'm doing that, but can I get some help along the way?
+I was told the funds were depleted, that's the exact words.
 That touched my soul.
-I will never forget the exact words that I heard.
+I will never forget the exact words that I heard."

-"Based on my experience, I found the criticisms rather surprising.
-The process that I've always gone through has always been easy.
-I've never had any issues dealing with the foundation at all.
+"Based on my experience, I found the criticisms rather surprising," Wade says.
+"The process that I've always gone through has always been easy.
+I've never had any issues dealing with the foundation at all."

-"Well, we believe a number of those allegations or complaints or claims that are made in the article are incorrect or just a misunderstanding.
-So I think there's a misconception that we dealt with every survivor of the Murrah bombing.
-And that necessarily isn't the case.
+"Well, we believe a number of those allegations or complaints or claims made in the article are incorrect, or just misunderstanding," Nestlen says.
+"And so I think there is a misconception that we helped, that we dealt with every survivor of the Murrah bombing.
+And that necessarily isn't the case."

-Nestlen says IRS regulations require that the fund serve only unmet needs, which means individuals looking for help must first find support elsewhere, including educational grants and public assistance.
+Nestlen says IRS regulations require that the fund serve only "unmet" needs, which means individuals seeking help must first find support elsewhere, including from educational grants and public assistance.

-In response to questions over the use of the account, the foundation has agreed to conduct an independent audit.
-Gloria Chipman says regardless of what the audit finds, the existence of the money is far from comforting to those left behind.
-Her husband died in the bombing and she's even resorted to pawning family belongings to make up for the lost income since her husband's death.
+Gloria Chipman's husband died in the bombing.
+She says regardless of what the audit finds, the existence of the money is far from comforting to those left behind.
+She says she has even resorted to pawning family belongings to make up for the lost income since her husband's death.

-GLORIA CHIPMAN: I am going to speak up.
-This is a tragedy.
-It's compounded.
+"I am going to speak up.
+This is a ... tragedy," Chipman says.
+"It's compounded.
 We have not been able to heal completely.
-You think you are, and then something else comes out and slaps you in the face, slaps you down.
+You think you are, and then something else comes out and slaps you in the face, slaps you down."